 - 1. Click the Enable button to enable this function. - 2.
-Select the radio button: Deny the stations not specified by any enabled entries in the list to access for Filtering Rules. - 3.
+Select the radio button: Allow the stations specified by any enabled entries in the list to access for Filtering Rules. - 3.
 Delete all or disable all entries if there are any entries already. - 4.
 Click the Add New... button and enter the MAC address 00-0A-EB-00-07-8A /00-0A-EB-00-23-11 in the MAC Address field, then enter wireless station A/B in the Description field, while select Enabled in the Status drop-down list.
 Finally, click the Save and the Back button.
 The filtering rules that configured should be similar to the following list:

 F Filtering Rules Deny the stations specified by any enabled entries in the list to access.
-Allow the stations specified by any enabled entries in the list to access.
-ID MAC Address Status Description Modify 1 00-0A-EB-00-07-8A Enabled wireless station A Modify Delete 2 00-0A-EB-00-23-11 Enabled wireless station B Modify Delete
+Allow the stations specified by any enabled entr ies in the list to access.
+ID MAC Address Status Description Modify 1 00-0A-EB-00-07-8A Enabled wireles station A Modify Delete 2 00-0A-EB-00-23-11 Enabled wireless station B Modify Delete Æ Add New Enable All Disable All Delete All The change of wireless config will not take effect until the wi reless radio restarts, please click her e to restart the wireless radio.